 The EPA sets a legal limit of 10 ppb for arsenic in drinking water.
 But that concentration still puts many Americans at risk – as many as 600 cancer cases for every million people who have arsenic in their water.
 In 2010 the EPA’s Integrated Risk Information System program reassessed the potency of arsenic and determined it was 17 times more toxic than previously estimated.
 However, due to political pressure, the EPA has not finalized this draft assessment.

-EWG agrees with the California Office of Environmental Health Hazard Assessment determination that arsenic concentrations in water would ideally be below 0.004 ppb to reduce lifetime cancer risk to one in a million.
-Limiting arsenic in drinking water is prudent given that people are also exposed through their diets, including through otherwise healthy foods.
+EWG agrees with the California Office of Environmental Health Hazard Assessment determination that arsenic concentrations in water should be below 0.004 ppb to reduce the lifetime cancer risk to one in a million.
+Limiting arsenic in drinking water is prudent, since people are also exposed through their diets, including through otherwise healthy foods.